MEET OUR TEAM

 Respect The Dialect has grown and now offers a variety of supports and resources to contemporary educators and speech-language pathologists seeking to improve outcomes for AAE-speaking students.

-Dr. Latimer-Hearn received her Bachelor of Science Degree in Communication Sciences and Disorders with a minor in French Studies from Northwestern University.
-She has served as a multilingual speech-language pathologist and educational consultant since 2002, holding positions in France, Illinois, Japan, Maryland and Texas.
-She currently works as an educational consultant and continuing education provider for a number of school districts in Texas.
+Dr. Dionna Latimer-Hearn received her Bachelor of Science Degree in Communication Sciences and Disorders with a minor in French Studies from Northwestern University.
+She has served as a multilingual speech-language pathologist and educational consultant since 2002, holding positions in France, Illinois, Japan, Maryland, and Texas.
+She currently works as an educational consultant and continuing education provider for a number of organizations in the US and abroad.
 Dr. Latimer-Hearn received her Doctor of Philosophy Degree with distinction in Instructional Leadership for Changing Populations at Notre Dame of Maryland University in Baltimore, MD.
-She is a recipient of the American Educational Research Association (AERA) Minority Dissertation Fellowship Award, the World Education Research Association (WERA) Innovative Poster Award and the CREATE Doctoral Scholarship.
-She has presented her research on African American English at more than a dozen conferences including: the American Speech-Language-Hearing Association, World Education Research Association World Congress, and American Educational Research Association Conference.
-Dr. Latimer-Hearn is the author of the book Unexpected Places, and is the co-founder and director of the REACT Initiative, a Christian nonprofit organization that advocates for equity in education for historically marginalized populations.
+She is a recipient of the American Educational Research Association (AERA) Minority Dissertation Fellowship Award, the World Education Research Association (WERA) Inaugural Innovative Poster Award and the CREATE Doctoral Scholarship.
+She is the author of the Book Unexpected Places and is the Founder and Education Director of the REACT Initiative, Inc. a Christian nonprofit organization that advocates for equity in education.